The learning materials are not tailored to the needs of every country; they include generic cases that need local adaptation.

 During the three-week police investigation, Mr. F. exercised his right to refuse to give evidence and was represented by a lawyer.
-Mrs. F. is able to conclusively demonstrate the longstanding violent relationship in her renewed interrogation; this time she is again accompanied by her advisor from the women’s protection agency.
+Mrs. F. is able to conclusively demonstrate the longstanding violent relationship in her renewed interrogation; again, she is accompanied by her advisor from the women’s protection agency.
 A hearing of the children is waived due to their age.
 After the release from medical confidentiality, medical documents from Mrs. F.’s family doctor are included in the procedure, which substantiate the information provided by Mrs. F.

 After completion of the investigation, the police will send the criminal complaint to the competent department of the Office of the Public Prosecutor for cases of domestic violence for further decision.

-Case Study: Domestic violence has a negative impact on children
+Case study: Domestic violence has a negative impact on children

 Gabby married her husband Nick after a long relationship and shortly thereafter moved to her husband’s family farm.
-The couple were happy at the farm and soon had their first child.
+The couple was happy at the farm and soon had their first child.
 During the pregnancy Nick’s behaviour began to change and by the time their daughter was born the relationship did not ‘feel’ as it had before.
 Nick seemed withdrawn and spent long periods of time by himself.
 He began to remind Gabby of Nick’s father who had always been a stern presence in his life.

 Jane took a long time to crawl, walk and begin talking.
-Her sleeping patterns were interrupted, and Gabby did not often sleep through the night, even when Jane was over 12 months of age.
+Her sleeping patterns were interrupted, and Gabby often did not sleep through the night, even when Jane was over 12 months of age.
 When Jane did begin to talk, she developed a stutter, and this further impeded her speech development.
 Gabby worried about Jane a lot.
-Their family doctor told her that this was normal for some children and if the speech problems persisted, that she could always send Jane to a specialist at a later date.
+Their family doctor told her that this was normal for some children and that, if the speech problems persisted, she could always send Jane to a specialist at a later date.

 a) What could have been done better by those involved?